cisagov/action-lineage/src/lineage/templates/conflict_template.md

 1. Wait for all the automated tests to pass.

-1. Check the "Everything is cool" checkbox below.
+1. Confirm each item in the "Pre-approval checklist" below.

+1. Remove any of the checklist items that do not apply.

+1. Ensure every remaining checkbox has been checked.

 1. Mark this draft pull request "Ready for review".